Research

 Current antiretroviral therapy (ART) is effective in the suppression of HIV replication but fails to eliminate the stable HIV reservoirs in PWH.
-The Jiang lab aims to understand the mechanisms of how HIV transcription machinery is regulated during active HIV transcription and the establishment of HIV latency.
+The Jiang lab aims to understand the mechanisms of how HIV transcription machinery is regulated during active HIV transcription and when HIV establishes latency.
 The ultimate goal is to translate our findings into therapeutic interventions for persistent HIV infection.

 Epigenetic Regulation of HIV Transcription and Latency